Turn up trumps

 "They turned up trumpe, before the Cards were shuffled."

-By the 18th century turn up trumps had begun to be used in its figurative sense, i.e. with no direct reference to card playing.
+By the 18th century turn up trumps had begun to be used in its figurative sense, that is, with no direct reference to card playing.
 It is recorded that way in Grose's Dictionary of the Vulgar Tongue, 1785:

 "Something may turn up trumps, something lucky may happen."